Brian is currently serving as the Director of Operations for Grace Network International.

 Brian joined Grace Network International in 2011 after it became evident that the demand for the message of Grace outpaced the ability for GNI to deliver this message, i.e. GNI had outgrown their delivery system and needed help.

-Brian has been married for over 25 years to his lovely wife, Beth, and is the father of 4 children, all of whom have been educated at home.
+Brian has been married for almost 30 years (2109) to his lovely wife, Beth, and is the father of 4 children, all of whom have been educated at home.
 They currently live in Redmond, Oregon and enjoy families activities throughout beautiful Central Oregon.

 It was the first week of June 2011.
 My phone rang.